PlanBase/PdfLayoutManager/README.md

 # PdfLayoutMgr2

 A wrapper for PDFBox to add line-breaking, page-breaking, and tables.
-Uses a box-model (like HTML) for styles.
+Uses a box-model (like HTML, but called a "cell").
 Requires PDFBox which in turn requires Log4J or apache commons Logging.

 ![Sample Output](sampleScreenShot.png)